stefanbohacek/fediverse-share-button-wordpress/README.md

 This WordPress plugin is under active development and will be available from the WordPress plugin directory soon.
 [More about the project](https://stefanbohacek.com/project/fediverse-sharing-button/)

+The list of supported platforms is [in this separate GitHub repo](https://github.com/stefanbohacek/fediverse-share-button/#faq).

 ## Development

 1. Install dependencies with `npm install`.